Loading...

 Portion Control

-Include high-fiber foods such as vegetables or a small salad with your meal to help steady blood sugar levels.
+Add high-fiber foods such as a small salad with leafy greens or a side of steamed vegetables.
+Fiber helps to slow digestion and stabilize blood sugar levels.

 Physical Activity